mponce0/covid19.analytics/JOSS/paper.md

 and direct access to the data might help on this front.

 Further details, documentation, examples and tutorials of the `covid19.analytics` package can be found on the [package repository](https://github.com/mponce0/covid19.analytics) and [@ponce2020covid19analytics].

+Users can submit bug reports, improvements requests or seek for support using the "issues tracker" tab from the GitHub repository.
+Contributions from users and the community are welcome and can be done using "pull requests" from the repository as well.

 # Acknowledgments
 MP wants to thank all his colleagues at SciNet, especially Daniel Gruner for